 About the Pre-Dentistry Program

 Dentists are health-care professionals responsible for keeping our teeth, gums and mouth healthy.
 In order to become a dentist, students must graduate from a four-year dentistry school.
 Dental schools attempt to have students spend as much time in the clinic as in the classroom.
 Students wishing to apply to dental school must take the Dental Admission Test (DAT), a comprehensive test over biology, general chemistry and organic chemistry as well as more abstract concepts such as general academic ability, comprehension of scientific information and perceptual ability.
-Requirements beyond core classes include: ARTZ 240: Ceramics I and CHEM 336: Biochemistry.
+Requirements beyond core classes include: ARTZ 240: Ceramics I and BIOL/CHEM 336: Biochemistry.